Symmetric $C_Z$ gate for ultracold neutral atoms based on counterdiabatic driving at Rydberg excitation: Introduction

 \section{Introduction}

-Quantum computing with ultracold neutral atoms greatly advanced in the recent years.
-Large-scale atomic arrays containing thousands of qubits have been demonstrated~\cite{Chiu2025, Manetsch2024} and quantum algorithms were successfully implemented \cite{Graham2022,Ebadi2022,Oliveira2025}.
+Quantum computing with ultracold neutral atoms has greatly advanced in recent years.
+Large-scale atomic arrays containing thousands of qubits have been demonstrated~\cite{Chiu2025, Manetsch2024} and quantum algorithms with neutral atoms were successfully implemented ~\cite{Graham2022,Ebadi2022,Oliveira2025,Chinnarasu2025}.
 There are new promising architectures for neutral-atom quantum computing based on logical qubits~\cite{Bluvstein2024} and new technological approaches, for example, using fiber arrays~\cite{Li2024}.
-The fidelity of two-qubit gates in the experiment reached 99.7\%~\cite{Endres2025} opening the way to quantum error correction and design of the logical qubits~\cite{Bluvstein2024,Bluvstein2025}.
-High-fidelity entanglement with neutral atoms is achieved using Rydberg blockade~\cite{Jaksch2000} and carefully designed amplitude and phase profiles of laser pulses, which are used for Rydberg excitation~\cite{Levine2019, Fu2021, Evered2023}.
-The parameters of these pulses are usually obtained using numeric optimization of the gate performance~\cite{Jandura2022, Evered2023}.
-Optimal control theory is also used for preparation of the desired quantum states~\cite{Bason2012}, and in particularly for design of high-fidelity gates~\cite{Chang2023}.
-There are also alternative gate schemes which do not rely on Rydberg blockade~\cite{Giudici2025,Ming2024}.
+The fidelity of two-qubit gates in experiments has reached 99.7\%~\cite{Endres2025}, opening the way to quantum error correction and the design of logical qubits~\cite{Bluvstein2024,Bluvstein2025}.
+High-fidelity entanglement with neutral atoms is achieved using Rydberg blockade~\cite{Jaksch2000} and carefully designed amplitude and phase profiles of laser pulses, which are used for Rydberg excitation~\cite{Levine2019, Fu2022, Evered2023,Endres2025}.
+The parameters of these pulses are usually obtained using numerical optimization of the gate performance~\cite{Jandura2022, Fu2022, Evered2023, Endres2025}.
+Optimal control theory is also used for the preparation of desired quantum states~\cite{Bason2012}, and in particular for the design of high-fidelity gates~\cite{Chang2023}.
+There are also alternative gate schemes that do not rely on Rydberg blockade~\cite{Giudici2025,Ming2024}.

-An important feature of modern high-fidelity gate protocols for neutral atoms is that they are always symmetric, as both interacting atoms are illuminated by identical laser pulses~\cite{Levine2019}.
-At the same time, the dynamics of a two-atom system depends on its initial state and the energy of interatomic interaction, which results in the entanglement between the atoms.
-Symmetric driving by identical laser pulses has numerous advantages, including the ability to implement quantum gates in a parallel way~\cite{Evered2023} in large atomic arrays, and higher entanglement fidelity, which is achieved due to short time duration of single Rydberg excitation and the reduced spatial inhomogeneity of wide laser beams, which excite the atoms into Rydberg states~\cite{Levine2019, Evered2023}.
+An important feature of modern high-fidelity gate protocols for neutral atoms is that they are always symmetric, as both interacting atoms are illuminated by identical laser pulses~\cite{Levine2019, Endres2025}.
+At the same time, the dynamics of a two-atom system depend on its initial state and the energy of interatomic interaction, which results in entanglement between the atoms.
+Symmetric driving by identical laser pulses has numerous advantages, including the ability to implement quantum gates in a parallel way~\cite{Evered2023} in large atomic arrays and higher entanglement fidelity, which is achieved due to the short time duration of single Rydberg excitation and the reduced spatial inhomogeneity of wide laser beams that excite the atoms into Rydberg states~\cite{Levine2019, Evered2023, Endres2025}.